 The unit introduces you to a range of topics that will be further developed in other units in the course.

-- Students are able to (1) evaluate a range of approaches and concepts in learning and teaching appropriate to their discipline; (2) articulate critical and evidence-based reflections on their learning and teaching practice; (3) critically reflect on their career as a higher education teacher, drawing on peer and student feedback, and a corpus of scholarly literature; (4) demonstrate self-agency in professional learning and development; and (5) demonstrate that they meet the dimensions of the UK Professional Standards Framework at Descriptor 1.
+Students are able to (1) evaluate a range of approaches and concepts in learning and teaching appropriate to their discipline; (2) articulate critical and evidence-based reflections on their learning and teaching practice; (3) critically reflect on their career as a higher education teacher, drawing on peer and student feedback, and a corpus of scholarly literature; and (4) demonstrate that they meet the dimensions of the UK Professional Standards Framework at Descriptor 1.

-- Indicative assessments in this unit are as follows: (1) reflective commentary on practice; (2) annotated bibliography; and (3) project proposal.
+Indicative assessments in this unit are as follows: (1) project presentation and (2) project proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit runs in intensive mode from 12th-16th June 2023 with 4 days of teaching from 9am to 4pm

 - EDUC5111 is aligned with the UK Professional Standards Framework.
 Eligible EDUC5111 students who satisfy all the requirements of the unit will be eligible to submit an application to UWA's Academy Fellowship Scheme to gain recognition as an Associate Fellow of the UK Higher Education Academy (AFHEA).
 The UK HEA Fellowship scheme enables recognition of quality and excellence in the practice of teaching and supporting learning.